 Criteria JORC Code explanation Commentary Classification The basis for the classification of the Mineral Resources into varying confidence categories.
-Whether appropriate account has been taken of all relevant factors (i.e. relative confidence in tonnage/grade estimations, reliability of input data, confidence in continuity of geology and metal values, quality, quantity and distribution of the data).
+Whether appropriate account has been taken of a relevant factors (i.e. relative confidence in tonnage/grade estimations, reliability of input data confidence in continuity of geology and metal values, quality, quantity and distribution of the data).
 Whether the result appropriately reflects the Competent Person's view of the deposit.
 50mx50m spacing.
-In the view of the Competent Person, all of the relevant factors have been considered in making the classification.
-The current classification reflects the view of the Competent Person.
 Audits or reviews The results of any audits or reviews of Mineral Resource estimates.
-The resource estimates and reserves were audited annually by SRK of Cardiff Discussion of relative accuracy/ confidence Where appropriate a statement of the relative accuracy and confidence level in the Mineral Resource estimate using an approach or procedure deemed appropriate by the Competent Person.
+The resource estimates and reserves were audited annually by SRK of Cardiff up to 2019.
+In 2022 resource and reserves estimation were audited by Datamine.
+Discussion of relative accuracy/ confidence Where appropriate a statement of the relative accuracy and confidence level in the Mineral Resource estimate using an approach or procedure deemed appropriate by the Competent Person.
 For example, the application of statistical or geostatistical procedures to quantify the relative accuracy of the resource within stated confidence limits, or, if such an approach is not deemed appropriate, a qualitative discussion of the factors that could affect the relative accuracy and confidence of the estimate.
 The statement should specify whether it relates to global or local estimates, and, if local, state the relevant tonnages, which should be relevant to technical and economic evaluation.
 Documentation should include assumptions made and the procedures used.
-These statements of relative accuracy and confidence of the estimate should be compared with production data, where available.
-The best test of accuracy for the Namalope resource model is to compare predicted grades with actual grades.
-In 2021 the average actual grade of the reserves mined was 4.53%% HM (as determined in the monthly reconciliations using ore samples from the plant).
-This was higher than the average grade of the equivalent material in the resource model 4.3%.
-The resource model understated the average grade in 2021 by 6.2%.
+These statements of relative accuracy and confidence of the estimate should be compared with production data, where available. average grade of the equivalent material in the resource model.
+The resource model overstated the average grade in 2022 by 2.8%.
 In previous years, the actual under-statement of grade has been closer to 10%.
 For each operating plant, there are 2,000 - 3,000 tonnes per hour of feed, or approximately 1 million to 1.5 million tonnes of feed per month.
 With the drill sample spacing ahead of mining, there are between about 230 and 350 drill samples taken from each month's feed for each plant prior to mining.
 Provided the sampling and analysis of these samples is not biased, the average grade value determined from the drill samples is in theory much better than the samples obtained from off the plant during mining.
 In a typical month, perhaps 40-60 plant feed samples are taken, of samples that are always in a slurry and therefore segregated.
-The errors from estimating grade from the drill samples are therefore less than those encountered by the production teams in sampling the ore during mining
+The errors from estimating grade from the drill samples